 It’s just too bad they didn’t get a chance to finish the movie.
 It seems that a lot of the work that went into completing this movie took place in the editing room.
 Since the word on the street is that the production of this movie was challenged, to say the least, it’s a damn good thing that they were making an action movie.
 Action movies, at least if the action is tight, don’t really need to make a helluva lot of sense.
 As such the story elements in this movie were whittled down to the most threadbare and served the most basic purposes in getting us from one action set piece to the other.
 For the most part they were successful in pulling this off because the action sequences were sweet.
 Sure I wouldn’t have liked a just a tiny bit of character development, maybe a little more of the love story they looked like they were attempting to put in this movie, but I didn’t get that so why harp on it.

 However I still like my movies, even ones that have threadbare storylines, to end normally.
 What is this… ‘Lost in Space’?
 I have tune in next week at the same time on the same channel to have this cliffhanger resolved?
-Oh wait, this a movie, not a television show and I don’t think the sequel has even gone into production yet.
+Oh wait, this is a movie, not a television show and I don’t think the sequel has even gone into production yet.
 I guess this is more of a personal thing but I don’t like cliffhangers in movies.
 I didn’t like the cliffhanger at the end of ‘Lord of the Rings’, but at least the sequel was finished already so I knew it would be resolved in short order.
 Who knows what’s going to happen with this movie.
 If I had knows this movie ended in a cliffhanger I probably wouldn’t have even gone to go see it.

 But again this is more of personal preference with me, and from my vantage point there’s no denying that ‘On Bak 2’ is visually satisfying and really worth watching for fans of martial arts on film.
-But as spectacular as it may be visually it is an equal failure thematically with your enjoyment of the film being if you’re love for the visual can override it’s shortcomings in theme.
+But as spectacular as it may be visually it is an equal failure thematically with your enjoyment of the film being if your love for the visual can override it’s shortcomings in theme.
 It almost did for me, but not quite.